 The low FODMAP diet excludes onion and garlic.
 During the challenge phase, many discover that they do not tolerate fructans (O in FODMAPs), which onion and garlic contain.

-This can be a great time to experiment with new flavours and recipes and there are plenty of garlic and onion substitutes out there that are sure to keep your taste buds happy.
+This can be a great time to experiment with new flavours and recipes and there is plenty of garlic and onion substitutes out there that are sure to keep your taste buds happy.

 Here are a few suggestions: